moukoublen/goboilerplate/README.md

 #### `up`
 Deploys (rebuilds and recreates) the docker compose file `deployments/compose/docker-compose.yml` in attached mode.
 This docker compose file is intended for local development.<br>
-It uses the docker file `build/docker/debug.Dockerfile` and runs `air` target (see below) that includes hot-reload (rebuild on changes) and debug server.
+It uses the docker file `build/docker/debug.Dockerfile` and runs `air` target (see below), including hot-reload (rebuild on changes) and debug server.
 ___

 #### `down`